tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 systems siloing people, etc) or make software worse (several large companies recently mucked up their chronological feeds, etc).

-I learned about machine learning and wrote this post to understand the ML theory my friends geek out about regularly.
+I learned about machine learning and wrote this post to understand the theory my friends geek out about regularly.
 I implore you, potential ML practitioner, to use your skills for Good.

 ## more thonks